jgreathouse9/FDIDTutorial/StataVignette.md

             e(results) :  1 x 7

 ```
-The ``er(series)``` is a matrix containing the observed and counterfactual values, event time, individual treatment effects.
-Naturally, the other statistics pertain to the total number of controls, the number of controls selected, as well as inferential statistics
+The ```e(series)``` is a matrix containing the observed and counterfactual values, event time, individual treatment effects.
+Naturally, the other statistics pertain to the total number of controls, the number of controls selected, as well as inferential statistics.
+Note that the fact we have a sparse control group selected (i.e., we didn't select 20 controls) demonstrates the effectiveness of choosing a much smaller subset of controls

 The results themselves can also be conveniently accessed like
 ```stata